Amaranth

 Amaranth has similar properties to Quinoa.
 When used in combination with low-lysine grains such as wheat, Amaranth "presents a very high amino acid/protein profile, even higher than found in meats.... the value of this combination is... high levels... of both protein and calcium.
 Amaranth is expensive, at roughly 6 to 10 times the price of wheat."
 (HWWF 459)

 Amaranth dries dampness and benefits the lungs.
-It is high in protein, fiber, amino acids (lysine and methionine), vitamin C, and calcium.
+It is high in iron, protein, fiber, amino acids (lysine and methionine), vitamin C, and calcium.
 It contains more calcium and calcium cofactors (magnesium and silicon) than milk.
 As a result the calcium from Amaranth can be utilized efficiently by the body.
 Amaranth is often used in breads, cakes, soups, and grain dishes.
 Amaranth can be popped like popcorn or toasted for a nutty flavor.
 Amaranth can also be sprouted and used in salads.